paesanilab/MBX/scripts/supercomputer/thunder_dod/compilation/README.md

 Now remember to compile the driver.
 Set up the environment variable `MBX_HOME`:
 NOTE: Thunder's default shell is csh!! export won't work.
 `setenv MBX_HOME $HOME/codes/MBX`
+If you want to use bash, you can type `bash` in the terminal and the shell is gonna change to bash.
+Then you can use:
+`export MBX_HOME=$HOME/codes/MBX`

 Then load the corresponding modules.

 If you compiled MBX with GNU: